|

 Brazil Fact Sheet |

 The idea that a baby bird which has been touched by a human will be rejected by its mother is a myth.
-Wild turkeys can run between 25 and 55 miles per hour and are one of the most difficult animals to hunt.
+Male cardinals know about two dozen different songs used in the process of mating with female cardinals.

 Related pages: